CTSRD-CHERI/cheribsd-getting-started/src/morello-firmware/README.md

 The instructions in this guide are an abbreviated and slightly modified set of instructions better tuned to CheriBSD requirements.

-**WARNING: These instructions apply to Morello boards with an SoC version of r0p1 or higher, and are not suitable for a small number of pre-production r0p0 boards distributed in January 2022.
-If you have an r0p0 board, please contact Arm directly for advice regarding firmware upgrades for that board.***

 ## Setting the system clock

 Start by setting the system date and time in the MCC.